San Diego Domestic Battery Lawyer

 A self-defense claim will be successful if the reason that you used force was because the victim initiated the attack.
 You must have believed you were in imminent danger of unlawful touching or bodily injury when you defended yourself from the attack.
 The key to this defense is that you used no more force than was reasonably necessary under the circumstances.
 This means that the amount of force you exerted in your defense cannot be greater than the force you were being threatened with by the attacker.

-Your Best Defense against a Domestic Battery Charge in San Diego
+Your Best Defense Against a Domestic Battery Charge in San Diego

 Even though domestic battery is charged as a misdemeanor in California, it can still carry serious consequences that will follow you for the rest of your life.
 If you do not think the criminal charges are strong and the evidence is weak against you then the best approach would be to start preparing for trial early in your case.
-This means getting your attorney to get an investigator to interview the alleged victim after the incident to draft a report in regards to any statements that is incorrect in the police report and pictures of yourself immediately after if it is a self-defense claim.
-Consult Vik Monder, San Diego's leading criminal defense lawyer with experience in helping San Diego clients fight domestic violence charges and a track record in securing the best outcome for clients facing charges for arson and similar criminal acts.
+This means getting your attorney to get an investigator to interview the alleged victim after the incident to draft a report in regards to any statements that are incorrect in the police report and pictures of yourself immediately after if it is a self-defense claim.
+Consult Vik Monder, San Diego’s leading criminal defense lawyer with experience in helping San Diego clients fight domestic violence charges and a track record in securing the best outcome for clients facing charges for arson and similar criminal acts.